gmlang/masterr/about/index.md

 ...You're in the RIGHT place!

 # Here's How Master R Helps You Become Great at R
 As the chief economist at Google Hal Varian said, "the sexy job in the next 10 years will be statisticians.”
 As Forbes' one of the world's 7 most powerful data scientists DJ Patil said, "data scientist is the sexiest job of the 21st century."
-I'm here to teach you the most powerful tool statisticians or data scientists use in their everyday work: R.
+I'm here to teach you the most powerful tool statisticians or data scientists use in their everyday work.

 Here's the deal:

-**I believe statisticians and data scientists who want to win in today's job market MUST also become master R programmers.**
+**I believe statisticians and data scientists who want to win in today's competitive job market MUST also become master R programmers.**

 Now, there're tons of R learning materials out there.
 In fact, too many to tell which ones are excellent and which ones are bad, which ones are useful and which ones are useless.
 How can you find the time to sort all these out and learn by yourself while catching a deadline... while taking 5 classes... while working a full-time job...